DELUXEHUNTER/Neoa/README.md

 # Neo
 Welcome to neo, a simple C# game that I will be developing completely online, not in the sense that the game runs online, in the sense that the game is developed using the web editor.
 I've never developed a game of any kind and I'm hoping that this game will be somewhat enjoyable and the narrative will be followable and coherant.
 It may not function properly but I will try my best.

-This is one of the first games, if anyone would like to help me than please do I'd really appreciate
+This is one of the first games, if anyone would like to help me than please do I'd really appreciate tbe help, contributions are welcome for anyone, I would really appreciate it, but otherwise I will be working on this game entirely on my own until someone helps.

-Welcome to Neo, a simple C# game that I am going to be making completely online, so it may not function properly, but I will try my best to make a good game that someone will find and enjoy playing or even help me make.
-It might not be good, but I'm learning, and this is my first game of any type of code.
-Hopefully, when it's done, you will enjoy it.
-Check the To-Do list to see the features that need to be added.
-Anyone is welcome to contribute to the game as long as they do not ruin the game for others.
+So far this g

 ### To-Do/Things I need help with:
 * Type Animation/slow print animation